At Medito Foundation, one of our commitments is that the resources that we produce will always be:

 Yuta is a global HR management professional with progressive experience managing human resources and diversity & inclusion.
 He is the founder and CEO of Ikigai Authentic, which implements global diversity & inclusion initiatives, and defines corporate vision, mission and values to attract, develop and retain diverse talent for business growth.

 Glynnis Mapp Jacquard

 Glynnis is a writer, mindful marketer, certified yoga and meditation teacher, and thought leader based in London.
 Her podcast Hope You’re Well, celebrates diversity and inclusion and interviews ordinary people with extraordinary stories.
+She is also the Head of Marketing at Yogamatters.
 Follow at @hywpodcast on Instagram and her account @itsmeglynnis.

 Tukeer’s background is in banking.
 He was formerly an Ethnic Minority Officer at the University of Birmingham’s Guild of Students, where he was in charge of the overhaul and complete restructure of the Black and Ethnic Minority Association (BEMA), which includes opening up the Association to cultural, activist, academic and interfaith/religious groups and societies.

 Chloe was a BME Student Officer at Lancaster University, where she managed and created a safe space for all ethnic minorities on campus.
 She was in charge of executing Black History Month 2018 at Lancaster University, including hosting events, talks,workshop sessions and radio interviews throughout the October month.
 She also supported University staff & legal departments by delivering insights to drive positive change for all students.